 Find out which of those aches and pains you can't let slide.

 While there are plenty of things to love about getting older—deeper relationships, perspective gained, and more money saved up—one unfortunate part of the aging process is new aches that continuously crop up.
-And while a sore back or stiff knee could just be decades of wear and tear catching up with you, not every new pain is so innocuous.
+And while a sore back or stiff knee could just be decades of wear and tear catching up with you, not every new pain is so innocuous—especially as we pay extra attention to our health these days.
 That unusual fatigue could be a sign of a heart issue, that tingling sensation in your hands could be carpal tunnel, and that itchy skin could be signaling kidney disease.
-Herein, we’ve rounded up some of the surprising symptoms that everyone over 40 should be aware of.
-And for more helpful health advice, don’t miss these 40 Easy Tweaks to Boost Your Health After 40.
+Herein, we've rounded up some of the surprising symptoms that everyone over 40 should be aware of.
+And for more helpful health advice, don't miss these 40 Easy Tweaks to Boost Your Health After 40.